-Proper lifting is key as it requires a series of conscious steps and movements in order to move or carry something safely without back pain.
-Learning what is involved in proper lifting technique in a step wise order protects the lower back and makes lifting a safer and more enjoyable task.
+Proper lifting is essential as it requires a series of conscious steps and movements to move or carry something safely without hurting.
+Learning what is involved in proper lifting technique in step wise order protects the lower back and makes lifting a safer and more enjoyable task.

 It takes time to develop but is very easy to learn.
-Over time, it becomes more effortless as the correct muscles are activated and engaged naturally.
-Lifting technique is explained in the ‘treatment and prevention’ section of the ‘back pain’ category.
+Over time, it becomes more effortless as the right muscles are activated and engaged naturally.
+Lifting technique is explained in the ‘treatment and prevention’ section.

 It is vital that your posture is correct during activity as the lumbar spine must bear the most physical stress in virtually everything physical task done with the body.
 Poor posture is more common to have as correct posture can feel unnatural over time.

 With discipline, it becomes easier and requires less effort over time.
-Posture and a sedentary lifestyle go hand in hand and work together to contribute to make back pain progressively worse.
-Ways to learn, develop and maintain correct posture is found under the ‘treatment and prevention’ section in the ‘back pain’ category of the web site.
+Posture and a sedentary life go hand in hand and work together to contribute to making the pain progressively worse.

-Smoking has an effect on lower back pain.
-Smokers are three times more likely to develop lower back pain than non smokers.
-The nicotine in cigarettes is known to cause thickening of the walls in our blood vessels such as our arteries.
-This extends to the blood vessels that circulate the flow of blood to the muscles groups that protect the vertebrae, nerves and to a lesser extent, the discs themselves.
+Yes, even smoking has an effect on your lower back.
+Smokers are three times more likely to develop it than non-smokers.
+The nicotine in cigarettes is known to cause thickening of the walls of our blood vessels such as our arteries.
+The effects extend to the blood vessels that circulate the flow of blood to the muscles groups that protect the vertebrae, nerves and to a lesser extent, the discs themselves.

-Stress affects everyone regardless of back pain but stress does have a physical effect on the lower back itself.
-Numerous professionals, institutions, books, websites and other sources of information are available assist us with the effects of stress on our lives.
+Stress affects everyone regardless of pain, but stress does have a physical effect on the lower back itself.
+Numerous professionals, institutions, books, websites and other sources of information are available to assist us with the consequences of stress on our lives.

-One way in which stress can affect our lower backs, is on our ability to manage our time effectively and also use it exercise properly.
+One way in which stress can affect our lower backs is on our ability to manage our time efficiently and also use it to exercise correctly.
 Sometimes with what little time that we do have available.
-We tend to place exercise as last priority and no longer consciously exercise, sleep, eat and maintain correct posture as well.
+We tend to value exercise with the least priority and no longer consciously stay active, sleep, eat and maintain correct posture as well.

-Another way is where stress affect our natural mental ability to relax.
+Another way is where stress affects our natural mental ability to relax.
 Here, the body becomes chronically tense and enters in preparation for a real or perceived stressful event.
 This generates significant muscle tightness in the lower back.
-The lower back is very vulnerable to this condition become it is a very physically active part of our body.
-Muscle tightness in the lower back occurs as the body tries to stabilize the spine prior to the stressful event.

-Diet is a very complicated factor and sometimes requires professional help in order for it to become an effective part of a back healthy treatment plan.
+Diet is a very complex factor and sometimes requires professional help for it to become a valuable part of a back healthy treatment plan.

 However, the most associated problem with back pain and diet is weight gain.

 Extra weight places an unnecessary burden on the joints of the spine, hips, knees and feet.
 Extra weight stored in the midsection can cause the pelvis to tilt forward more thereby increasing anterior pelvic tilt.
-This makes back pain worse as the lumbar disc bulge more and the support from the abdominals are limited and unconditioned.
-This weight causes lumbar imbalance, pinched nerves, sciatica, disc pain and facet joint paint.
+The tilt worsens as it causes the lumbar discs to bulge more and the support from the abdominals are limited and unconditioned.
+This weight causes lumbar imbalance, pinched nerves, sciatica, disc and facet joint pain.

-Pain relief that can be achieved with a lower back pain exercise plan, can be more efficient and will progress faster together with a successful diet plan.
+Pain relief that is achieved with an exercise plan can be more efficient and will progress faster together with a successful diet plan.